Gateway Flag Football

 • Field is approximately 25 yards wide by 70 yards long with two 10-yard end zones.

-• No-run zones (10U and above) are 5 yards before midfield (line-to-gain) and 5 yards before the goal line.
+• No-run zones (8U and above) are 5 yards before midfield (line-to-gain) and 5 yards before the goal line.

-• Inside a no-run zone, teams cannot run the ball (all plays must be passes, including handoffs).
+• Inside a no-run zone, teams cannot run the ball (all plays must be passes that cross the line of scrimmage but they can include handoffs).

 4) Timing & overtime